 Covid-19 tests required for travelers returning from high-risk areas

-Beginning on August 8, 2020, all travelers returning from high-risk areas must be tested either no more than 48 hours prior to flying or free of charge 72 hours after arriving in Germany.
-Those passengers receive two passenger locator cards to fill out on board the aircraft.
-One is collected before they deplane and turned over to the health authorities by the airline.
-In case passengers take the obligatory Covid-19 test at the airport, they must present the other card there together with their boarding pass.
-Free tests are available in two testing centers located right at the airport on the pedestrian bridge connecting Terminal 1 and the long-distance train station (Opening hours: 05:30 – 23:30).
+Beginning on August 8, 2020, all travelers returning from high-risk areas must be tested either no more than 48 hours prior to flying or free of charge 10 days after arriving in Germany.
+Free tests are available in two testing centers located right at the airport on the pedestrian bridge connecting Terminal 1 and the long-distance train station.
+Please have your boarding pass ready.
+Further information regarding the test possibilities at the airport can be found here.

 Unless they have tested negative for Covid-19, passengers arriving from high-risk countries must immediately quarantine themselves at home or their final destination for two weeks.